 Sources: Port of Barcelona; Creuers del Port de Barcelona S.A.; Palacruceros.

 Founded in 1999, Creuers del Port de Barcelona S.A.
-(Creuers) operates five public cruise terminals at the Port of Barcelona: Terminal A, B, C at Adossat pier; and Terminal North & Terminal South at the World Trade Center.
+(Creuers) operates five public cruise terminals at the port of Barcelona: Terminal A, B, C at Adossat pier; and Terminal North & Terminal South at the World Trade Center.
 In the second half of the 2000s, it demolished the existing cruise Terminal A and built a new bigger and upgraded one, which has the capacity to serve mega cruise ships.
 In 2014, Global Ports Holding acquired the majority of Creuers and became the largest cruise port operator in the World.

 Palacruceros, which is owned by the Carnival group, is the operator of two cruise terminals.
 Terminal D – Palacruceros was opened in 2007 and the total amount invested in its construction has been wholly financed by the Italian company, Costa Crociere.
-Since then, the terminal operates under a private concession that ensures preference to Carnival Corporation ships.
+Since then, the terminal has operated under a private concession that guarantees preference to Carnival Corporation ships.
 Helix Cruise Center is the newest 12,500m² cruise terminal of the port.
 Completed in 2018, it is considered among the state-of-the-art cruise terminal of the world and is also concessioned to Pacrucreros.